News, tips, and product updates.

 A flexible workforce isn’t going to have meetings at the same time or even the same day every week.
 Your different internal teams are going to meet when there’s a need – planned or not – or when all team members are in the office at the same time.

 When employees are not all in the office at the same time, effective meetings require the latest communication tools and technology, to keep everyone on the same page about deliverables, deadlines and schedules.
-If you haven’t already, implement videoconferencing, chat platforms, wikis, shared calendars and project management tools.

 Some employees work better alone in a quiet cubicle, while others’ creativity thrives on frequent interaction and collaboration.
 Some companies find that a fluid workspace works well with a culture of flexibility.